theantagonist9509/ztrace/README.md

 # ztrace
-Toy raytracer written in Zig 0.11
+Toy raytracer written in Zig 0.11, inspired by [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html)

-`zig build run` to build and run

-Edit `example.json` to change scene parameters

-Edit `main.zig` to specify number of threads and maximum depth for raytracing

-(Will change it so that source json file, number of threads and maximum depth can be passed as command line arguments)